Sandeep060/Pingsweep/README.md

 # Pingsweep

 This is an IP lookup (also known as an ICMP sweep).
-A basic network scanning technique used to discover whether of a set of IP addresses corresponds to active hosts (computers) on a network.
+A basic network scanning technique used to discover whether of a set of IP addresses corresponds to active hosts within in a network.